-The unemployment rate is the ratio of number of unemployed persons to number of total labour force in the economy.
+The unemployment rate is the ratio of the number of unemployed persons to a number of the total labour force in the economy.
 The unemployment rate is always expressed in percentage.

-Here work force means people who want to work or actively seeking job but does not include who are retired, disabled and able to work but not looking for job.
+Here workforce means people who want to work or actively seeking the job but does not include who are retired, disabled and able to work but not looking for a job.

 Measures of Inflation rate:

-Inflation rate is calculated as a percentage of increase on current price index from the base year.
+Inflation rate is calculated as a percentage of increase in the current price index from the base year.
 The formula is nothing but a simple percentage increase calculation i.e.

-Inflation rate is purely depends upon the price index.
-In simple terms of understanding, price index means measure of average price of a particular class of good or service in particular region during the given period of time.
+Inflation rate purely depends upon the price index.
+In simple terms, the price index is a measure of the average price of a particular class of good or service in particular region during the given period of time.

 After considering all these and other complications the price indexes are calculated.
-To ease out the process the indexes take certain group of goods or series and call them as basket.
+To ease out the process the indexes take a certain group of goods or series and call them as a basket.